 about our families

 Larkin and her husband Peter are Sonoma County natives who have been married since 2010.
 Since 2004, they both have been teachers in the Rincon Valley Union School District.
 Larkin has taught various grades from preschool to middle school.
-She is currently serving as the secretary for the Sonoma CAC and the President and Social Media Director of Common Ground Society.
+She is currently serving as the Vice Chair for the Sonoma CAC and the President and Social Media Director of Common Ground Society.
 James, their son who was born on St. Patrick’s day in 2014, is Larkin’s inspiration to create change.
 He is a goofy, fun-loving, friendly, sassy little guy who happens to have Down syndrome.
-He has a baby sister, JuneBelle who we all adore.
+He has a little sister, JuneBelle who we all adore.
 Larkin believes in the importance of inclusion for all people and is on a mission to change the narrative.
 She advocated that we are all different, there is no such thing as normal.
 Her tagline is, “you don’t know what you don’t know, until you know.
 So let’s learn!”

 Harmony and her husband, Erik were born and raised in the Bay Area.
 Settling in Santa Rosa where they are raising August born in 2015 and Lucille, 2018.
 Harmony has been an educator since 2003 and is currently an administrator in Rincon Valley.
 Erik left his tech sales job after August’s autism and expressive speech delay diagnosis to be a stay at home dad, so Harmony could continue her education and advocacy work.
 Harmony has joined the team for our Inclusion in the Community series.
 She and Larkin have done numerous talks such as Inclusion in Motherhood, Inclusion in parenthood, Inclusive Practices for SLPs and Inclusion in Education.